Felinni/remoteserver/README.md

 # remoteserver
-Android device connects to computer and is able to do some simple commands via SSL Certificate must be pre installed on both, however in this example the certificate is included
+Source code for Android App that allows the device to connect to a computer and allow it to do some simple commands via SSL.
+Certificate must be pre installed on both, however in this example a generic certificate is included.